 Use Industry Societies or Associations To Generate Leads & Opportunities

 Most substantial industry or professional associations will have a regular newsletter or periodical.
-But what they also do is run regular functions, get-togethers or dinners.
-Attending these meetups and social functions will give you access to a welath of knowledge and new connections.
+But what they also do is run regular functions, get-togethers, or dinners.
+Attending these meetups and social functions will give you access to a wealth of knowledge and new connections.
 Don’t forget to bring your business cards.

 Locate the relevant online communities that have message boards and contribute.
-It will give you the opportunity to learn from others, and even more importantly you can see what questions people ask and what needs and lack of knowledge they have.
-You can even learn from those who complain online, as people who complain usually are unhappy with the service or product, you can then think about the improved services and product that would meet their needs.
+It will give you the opportunity to learn from others, and even more importantly, you can see what questions people ask and what needs and lack of knowledge they have.
+You can even learn from those who complain online, as people who complain usually are unhappy with the service or product; you can then think about the improved services and products that would meet their needs.

 Although frowned upon by those who do not have a strong family network, nepotism is still rife.
 Indeed the Washington Post wrote a scathing article into the Trump family’s nepotism.
 So strong favoritism of family members with complete disregard for ability is generally not a good idea, but that does not mean your family members cannot unlock the door to opportunity for you, ask around there could be a familiar helping hand.

 Being able to clearly and intelligibly get your point across is vital in today’s business world.
 Your words should also mean something.
 But it is not what you say; it is also how you say it.